dotlang/language/README.md

 - Note that condition must be a boolean expression.
 - You can use any of available operators for condition part.
 - Also you can use a simple boolean variable (or a function with output of boolean) for condition.
-- You can also use suffix syntax for if: `Block if condition` `var max = if (x > y) x else y`
+`var max = if (x > y) x else y`

 ```